snt-spacer/ELYSIUM-XR-LeoRover-Dockers/README.md

 > Hint 2: Don't forget to set your `ROS_DOMAIN_ID` environment variable as well, if applicable to your use case

+> Hint3: The IP-address for the `ZENOH_CONFIG_OVERRIDE` should be the correct IP address of your Leo Rover.
+The format is usually 192.168.88.1X3, where `X` is the number ID of the Leo Rover (sticker on the back).

 ## Nvidia Jetson Xavier NGX Tips